2011-2012 EXHIBITION SCHEDULE FOR THE SARAH MOODY GALLERY OF ART

 A major figure in Wisconsin art and native son, Fred Stonehouse is nationally recognized for his beautifully executed artwork and witty sense of rebellion.
 His style has a sophistication that reflects his diverse, cross-cultural interests, and outsider and folk art influences.
 Stonehouse has enjoyed over fifteen museum exhibitions across the country including a retrospective at the Madison Museum of Contemporary Art and has been featured in Blab and Juxtapose magazines.
 His work is in the collections of the Milwaukee Art Museum; Madison Museum of Contemporary Art; University of Arizona Art Museum, Tucson, AZ; Sheryl Crow; Madonna; and many others.
-Click here to see a pdf file of images from the exhibition.

 Deep Impressions: Willie Cole Works on Paper